dnadales/presentations/why-fp-matters-me-remix/why-fp-matters-me-remix.md

 ## A definition

-- Computation: evaluation of function.
 - Structure: denotational.
     - nested expressions.
     - each expression *denotes* something.
-    - the meaning depends on the sub-expressions.
+    - the meaning depends on (evaluating)  the sub-expressions.
+- Computation: evaluation of function.
 - Avoids mutable data.
 - Avoids changing state.